-For coverage to continue beyond 31 days for a newborn, adopted child, or child placed for adoption, the Participant must notify and submit the required documentation to your Employer within 30 days of birth, adoption, or placement for adoption.
+For coverage to continue beyond 31 days for a newborn, adopted child, or child placed for adoption, the Participant must notify Blue Shield within 31 days of birth, adoption, or placement for adoption.

 Plan changes

 The Plan Sponsor has the right to change the Benefits and terms of this Plan as the law permits.
 This includes, but is not limited to, changes to: